agneselombardi/Concordia_ToM/README.md

 The original dataset is available in the `/data` folder in both `.xlsx` and `.csv` formats, organized by task stimuli (1 to 5).

 The `/analysis/evaluation.ipynb` notebook contains code for generating graphs, while `/analysis/ratings.ipynb` contains code to generate ratings.

+The `/language_model` folder contains an extension to use open-source LLMs.
+This extension is not included in the paper due to computational cost.